 Therein lies the catch-22: Business owners want to learn, but where can they go?
 And who can they turn to for valuable insights, based on real-life successes and setbacks.

-“Amway is unique in that in our business, IBOs can and should turn to their uplines – the person who sponsored them into the business – for help,” said Fiore.
+“Amway is unique in that in our business, IBOs can and should turn to their uplines – the person who sponsored them into the business – for help,” Fiore said.
 “And that’s also why it was important to design Amway Education with IBOs from the very beginning.
 This laser-sharp focus on creating these courses for IBOs, with IBOs, is enabling the platform’s success.”

 The rise of entrepreneurship

-Amway’s global entrepreneurship report spanned 45 countries and 50,861 men and women, aged 14-99, when fielded in 2016 – its seventh year.
-Findings revealed that Americans hold an increasingly positive attitude towards entrepreneurship, at 84 percent, a striking seven percentage points above their international counterparts at 77 percent.
+In 2016, the seventh Amway Global Entrepreneurship Report spanned 45 countries and 50,861 men and women, aged 14-99.
+Findings revealed that Americans hold an increasingly positive attitude toward entrepreneurship, at 84 percent, a striking seven percentage points above their international counterparts at 77 percent.
 The study correlates this continued optimism with age, gender and education levels.